ekfriis/resume/friis_resume.md

 *   Strong Python and C++, especially for data analysis

-*   Expert in statistics, multivariate analysis, and ROOT (physics data analysis and statistics frameworks)
+*   Statistics, multivariate analysis, and ROOT (physics data analysis and statistics frameworks)

 *   Grid computing, GNU/Linux and its trimmings, SQL